 Our scenic journey finishes in Cape Town, where you are transferred to the international airport at about 17h00 or at your post-tour accommodation in the city.

 Accommodation is in en-suite chalets or rooms fitted with comfortable beds and including linen, towels and soap.
 The accommodation establishments are located inside the national parks (unless there is no availability, in which case a nearby alternative will be used) or in scenic settings at the destinations.

 This is not a private safari, - there are likely to be other travellers joining you on this tour.

-The exact time of sunset game drives vary according to local conditions and availability on the day.
+The exact time of sunset game drives varies according to local conditions and availability on the day.
 The sunset drives are conducted by SANParks (South African National Parks) rangers in a SANParks vehicle.
-The sunset drives are not a private game drives and there are likely to be other safari-goers joining you.
+The sunset drives are not private game drives and there are likely to be other safari-goers joining you.
 Children under six years are not permitted on SANParks open-vehicle game drives.

 If you are flying out of Cape Town Airport on the last day of the safari you are requested not to book any flights departing earlier than 19h00 (including domestic flights).
 We recommend that you stay in Cape Town overnight, to avoid missing flights as we cannot guarantee our time of arrival in Cape Town on the final day of the tour.

 There is a shorter 5-day version of this safari, running from Cape Town to Port Elizabeth (PE).
 On day five of this tour option, you will be dropped off at the PE airport for your onward flight.